linuskmr/cheat-sheets/rust.md

 assert_eq!(v_size, 24);
 ```

-Read a string from stdin and parse it to a number:
+## Read a string from stdin and parse it to a number

 ```rust
 let mut input = String::new();